 It really depends on your choices and how processed they are.
 Eating highly processed convenience foods regularly could be considered unhealthy behavior.

-Less processed whole foods should form the majority of your food intake.
+Less-processed whole foods should make up the majority of your food intake.
 A healthy lifestyle is determined by what you do MOST of the time, so it’s ok to opt for more processed convenience foods from time to time.

-One that is focused on minimally processed whole foods, such as vegetables, fruits, nuts, seeds, legumes, whole grains, and meat and dairy if you choose to eat them.
+One that focuses on minimally processed whole foods, such as vegetables, fruits, nuts, seeds, legumes, whole grains, and meat and dairy, if you choose to eat them.
 There is no one right diet.
 Each person needs to find a healthy, sustainable solution that works for them.

 Choose to eat separately if you need to.
 You can’t affect other people’s choices, but you can affect your own.